Old Ursuline Convent, New Orleans: First building

-The historic second building
+Second building

-In 1745 plans for a new building of brick and protected colombage were prepared by Broutin.
+In 1745, plans for a new building of brick and protected colombage were prepared by Broutin.
 The contractor was Claude Joseph Villars Dubreuil, Contractor of Public Works for the King.
 His wife, Marie Payen de Noyan, was Bienville's niece.
 This new convent was completed by 1753.
 It is likely that Alexandre de Batz also took part in the design because several payments are listed to him for work on the new building.
 The second convent was laid out adjacent to the site of its predecessor, whose materials were partly recycled.
 In its original configuration, the building's front façade was that facing the Mississippi River; the Chartres Street entrance was located at the back of the building.

 Built of stucco-covered brick, the present-day Old Ursuline Convent is typical for the French neoclassical architecture.
 It is a formal, symmetrical building, severely designed in its lack of ornamentation.
 No applied orders of pilasters or columns relieved the plain walls.
 Only the slightly arched window set in shallow moldings, the rusticated quoins at the corners and narrow central pedimented pavilion break the even rhythm of the fenestration.
 The broad plain hipped roof, broken only by small low-set dormers contrasts well with the multi-windowed façade and completes the austere but not unpleasant, finely proportioned building.

 The ground floor was used largely for the dormitory, classrooms, refectory, and infirmary of the orphanage, maintained by the nuns.
 The second floor contained cells for the nuns, a library, (another) infirmary, and storerooms.
-Believed to have been salvaged from the original 1730s convent, a winding cypress staircase with cast iron handrail occupies part of the ground floor entry hall.
+Believed to have been salvaged from the original 1730s convent, a winding cypress staircase with wrought iron handrail occupies part of the ground floor entry hall.

 Details

-"This is the finest surviving example of French colonial public architecture in the country," states the National Park Service.
+"This is the finest surviving example of French colonial public architecture in the country", states the National Park Service.
 It is by some accounts the oldest structure in New Orleans, built between 1748 and 1752.
 It was declared a National Historic Landmark in 1960.
 The convent and its associated school, Ursuline Academy, moved downriver to a site on Dauphine Street in the 9th Ward in 1824, turning over the original convent to the bishop of New Orleans, Louis William Valentine DuBourg.
 It was referred to as the "Archbishop's Palace" following New Orleans's elevation to an archdiocese.
-In 1912 the convent moved uptown to State Street.
+In 1912, the convent moved uptown to State Street.